lineality/Online_Voting_Using_One_Time_Pads/README.md

 1. Public 'open' ballots over a network and verifiable, maybe multi-factor verifiable.
 (Asymmetric signed by voting office, asymmetric signed by other trusted groups: ngo, university, sister cities, etc. The idea being that 'multi-factor' significantly increases the difficulty of attack; a public open-ledger ballot on a block-chain type system may also be either an alternative or another multi-factor.
 2. Send the vote (or allow them to download) a private ballot (or a public ballot)

-Note: Another type of hybrid approach is the physically hand out general or unique ballots at the ballot office to the voter in-person, in the same process where the voter registers to vote.
+Note: Another type of hybrid approach is to physically hand out general or unique ballots at the ballot office to the voter in-person, in the same process where the voter registers to vote.

 #### Step 5: (Voter Receives the not-yet-completed ballot [over-a-network])